GeoffWilliams/pe_rds_import_scripts/README.md

 that it can `su` to the `pe-postgres` user to perform the dumps.

 ### Database restore on RDS PostgreSQL server
+You would normally restore data as the superuser but this account isn't available to you on RDS and you will get permission errors if you try to use the RDS admin user you created as it isn't a *true* superuser.

+Therefore, each database needs to be restored as *itself*.

+#### Preparation
+You must prepare the system to connect to the various puppet databases.
+This is achieved by using the [`.pgpass` authentication mechanism](https://wiki.postgresql.org/wiki/Pgpass) built into Postgres.

+The files listed in the troubleshooting section contain all of the required account details and these can be munged into a suitable `.pgpass` file by running the script `build_pgpass.sh`.
+The script takes one argument - the name of the RDS server to connect to.

+Run the script and then edit the resulting `~/.pgpass` file to add in the details of the RDS admin account you created when provisioning the instance.

+See link above for details of the `.pgpass` file format.

+#### Import

+  The `load_data.sh`

 ### Update puppetmaster to use the RDS PostgreSQL server